When the NICU Changes Everything: Coping with Medical Trauma as a New Parent

 Nothing prepares you for hearing the words, “We’re taking your baby to the NICU.”

 Maybe you expected it.
 Maybe it was a shock.
 Maybe you were only there for a few hours, or maybe it stretched into weeks.
-However it unfolded, one thing is true for so many parents:
+However it unfolded, one thing remains true for so many parents who have lived it:

 Understanding Prematurity